-If you want to find out more about which repayment plan is best for you, read this post to learn more.
+If you want to find out more about which repayment plan is best for you, read our guide to learn more.

 Loan Consolidation and Refinancing

 Loan consolidation and/or refinancing may be options for you, so do your homework and learn the key differences before making a move.
-Check out our handy post to learn more.
+Check out our handy guide to learn more.